ninjaframework/ninja/ninja-core/src/site/markdown/documentation/testing_your_application/getting_started.md

 Ninja changes that.

-All test of Ninja run really fast.
+All tests of Ninja run really fast.
 And they are just plain old JUnit tests.
 No matter if you are testing against a mock, or a full blown Ninja application.
 Forget about Integration tests, and Unit tests.
 Ninja only knows Unit tests.